arocegue/dataAnalyticsBootcamp/HW10/README.md

     - Return a JSON list of temperature observations for the previous year.
 5. `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`
     - Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
-    - For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
+    - For a specified start, calculate `TMIN`, `TAVG`, and `TMAX` for all the dates greater than or equal to the start date.
-    - For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.
+    - For a specified start date and end date, calculate `TMIN`, `TAVG`, and `TMAX` for the dates from the start date to the end date, inclusive.